 Other precautions also are necessary:

-After several days of diving, a period of 12 to 24 hours at the surface is commonly recommended before flying or going to a higher altitude.
+After several days of diving, a period of 12 to 24 hours (for example, 15 hours) at the surface is commonly recommended before flying or going to a higher altitude.

 People who have completely recovered from mild decompression sickness should refrain from diving for at least 2 weeks.

 People who have developed decompression sickness despite following dive table or computer recommendations should return to diving only after a thorough medical evaluation for underlying risk factors, such as a heart defect.

 About 80% of people recover completely.

 Divers having only itching, skin mottling, and fatigue usually do not need to undergo recompression, but they should be kept under observation, because more serious problems may develop.
 Breathing 100% oxygen from a close-fitting face mask may provide relief.